Location of Adventure

 Travel to and from start and end point of trip (Johannesburg, South Africa), commercial scheduled flights from Johannesburg to Antananarivo on Day 2 and Antananarivo to Johannesburg on Day 13, alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (laundry, massage, phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.

 Important Information About This Trip

 Madagascar’s varied ecosystems offer a range of natural encounters.
 We will walk in the rainforests (which can be hot and humid), take wildlife viewing boat rides and may even have the chance to snorkel (for those who desire).
 Participation in all physical activities is not mandatory.
 We ask our guests to understand that the accommodations in Madagascar are not, collectively, of the standard that may be found in other, more established safari countries.
 Some lodgings are relatively luxurious while others are plain but clean and comfortable.
 In all cases, we have selected the best accommodation available at each location.
-On these trips changes to the itinerary may occur in order to take advantage of conditions unique to the season and/or accommodate unexpected internal flight schedule changes; therefore, itineraries need to be rerouted or redesigned without notice.
+On these trips changes to the itinerary may occur in order to take advantage of conditions unique to the season and/or accommodate unexpected internal charter flight schedule changes; therefore, itineraries need to be rerouted or redesigned without notice.